Holden Commodore (VR)

-The Holden Commodore (VR) is an executive car which was produced by Holden from 1993 to 1995.
+The Holden Commodore (VR) is a full-size car which was produced by Holden from 1993 to 1995.
 It was the third iteration of the second generation of the Holden Commodore.
 The VR range included the luxury variants, Holden Commodore Berlina (VR) and Holden Calais (VR) and a commercial model, the Holden Ute (VR).

 Overview

 Launched in July 1993 and sold until April 1995, the VR series came with an updated, sleeker and more modern design, as well as safety enhancements such as anti-lock brakes (ABS).
 It launched shortly before the Ford ED Falcon.
 From the side, the biggest change was the revised daylight opening around the C-pillar and the use of a round rear wheelarch, instead of a squared-off shape used on the previous VN and VP model Commodores.
 A Series II model launched in September 1994.
 The VR Acclaim and Calais included a driver's side Supplemental Restraint System (SRS) airbag as standard, which was a first for an Australian car.
 They also had standard ABS brakes and independent rear suspension (IRS).
 The airbag, ABS brakes and IRS were also available across the range for both automatic transmission and manual transmission models.
 The rear-end treatment saw raised tail lamps, which were recessed high up on the boot lid for safety reasons.
 A new electronic version of the Turbo-Hydramatic 700R4 (TH700) automatic transmission was introduced, known as the GM 4L60-E. The VR Commodore was Wheels Car of the Year for 1993.